sil-student-projects/2018-android/README.md

 	*	Note:  You will need Java installed on your machine.

-4. Generate the app.iml file following the steps specified on lines 14-17 above.
+4. Generate the app.iml file following the steps specified on the lines above titled "To generate the app.iml file:" above.

 	*	App.iml and App.iml.template files are located in the repository.